Fibromyalgia: History

-Historical perspectives on the development of the fibromyalgia concept note the "central importance" of a 1977 paper by Smythe and Moldofsky on fibrositis.
+A 1977 paper on fibrositis by Smythe and Moldofsky was important in the development of the fibromyalgia concept.
 The first clinical, controlled study of the characteristics of fibromyalgia syndrome was published in 1981, providing support for symptom associations.
 In 1984, an interconnection between fibromyalgia syndrome and other similar conditions was proposed, and in 1986, trials of the first proposed medications for fibromyalgia were published.

-A 1987 article in the Journal of the American Medical Association used the term "fibromyalgia syndrome" while saying it was a "controversial condition".
+A 1987 article in the Journal of the American Medical Association used the term 'fibromyalgia syndrome', while saying it was a "controversial condition".
 The American College of Rheumatology (ACR) published its first classification criteria for fibromyalgia in 1990.
 Later revisions were made in 2010, 2016, and 2019.

-Society and culture

-Economics

-People with fibromyalgia generally have higher healthcare costs and utilization rates.
-A review of 36 studies found that fibromyalgia causes a significant economic burden on health care systems.
-Annual costs per patient were estimated to be up to $35,920 in the US and $8,504 in Europe.

-Controversies
+Controversies on the nature and reality of fibromyalgia

-Fibromyalgia was defined relatively recently.
-In the past, it was a disputed diagnosis.
-Frederick Wolfe, lead author of the 1990 paper that first defined the diagnostic guidelines for fibromyalgia, stated in 2008 that he believed it "clearly" not to be a disease but instead a physical response to depression and stress.
-In 2013, Wolfe added that its causes "are controversial in a sense" and "there are many factors that produce these symptoms – some are psychological and some are physical and it does exist on a continuum".
+In the past, fibromyalgia was a disputed diagnosis.
+Rheumatologist Frederick Wolfe, lead author of the 1990 paper that first defined the diagnostic guidelines for fibromyalgia, stated in 2008 that he believed it "clearly" was not a disease but instead a physical response to depression and stress.
+In 2013, Wolfe added that its causes "are controversial in a sense" and "there are many factors that produce these symptoms – some are psychological and some are physical and it does exist on a continuum."
 Some members of the medical community did not consider fibromyalgia a disease because of a lack of abnormalities on physical examination and the absence of objective diagnostic tests.

-In the past, some psychiatrists have viewed fibromyalgia as a type of affective disorder, or a somatic symptom disorder.
-These controversies do not engage healthcare specialists alone; some patients object to fibromyalgia being described in purely somatic terms.
+In the past, some psychiatrists viewed fibromyalgia as a type of affective disorder, or a somatic symptom disorder.
+These controversies did not engage healthcare specialists alone; some patients objected to fibromyalgia being described in purely somatic terms.

-As of 2022, neurologists and pain specialists tend to view fibromyalgia as a pathology due to dysfunction of muscles and connective tissue as well as functional abnormalities in the central nervous system.
-Rheumatologists define the syndrome in the context of "central sensitization" – heightened brain response to normal stimuli in the absence of disorders of the muscles, joints, or connective tissues.
-Because of this symptomatic overlap, some researchers have proposed that fibromyalgia and other analogous syndromes be classified together as central sensitivity syndromes.
+As of 2022, neurologists and pain specialists tended to view fibromyalgia as a real pathology.
+It was mostly seen as due to dysfunction of muscles and connective tissue as well as functional abnormalities in the central nervous system.
+Rheumatologists defined the syndrome in the context of "central sensitization" – heightened brain response to normal stimuli in the absence of disorders of the muscles, joints, or connective tissues.
+Because of this symptomatic overlap, some researchers proposed that fibromyalgia and other analogous syndromes be classified together as central sensitivity syndromes.

+History of fibromyalgia diagnosis

+The first widely accepted set of classification criteria for research purposes was elaborated in 1990 by the Multicenter Criteria Committee of the American College of Rheumatology.
+These criteria, which are known informally as "the ACR 1990", defined fibromyalgia according to the presence of the following criteria: